The Main Programme

 The key elements of the programme are:

-· A five-day interactive experiential workshop, delivered by Trevor Long and Nikki Swan, with local
+· A five-day interactive experiential workshop, originally delivered by Trevor Long and Nikki Swan

-· An actively managed peer support network of programme participants
+· An actively managed peer support network for programme participants

-· A programme of monthly continuing development events on key micro-business topics.
+· A programme of continuing development events on key micro-business topics called ‘Share’ events.

 Programme Design